Approach to equilibrium for a particle interacting with a harmonic thermal bath

 In the non resonant case it is easy to see that the contribution in the second line of \eqref{eq:contr} is of order $\alpha^2$ uniformly in $\dam$, $t$, and $s$, see for example the discussion in Subsection \ref{subsec:Ctnr} below.
 In the resonant case, we can apply Corollary~\ref{cor:duhamel} to complete the proof of the theorem. \end{proof}

-\begin{rmk} \emph{ Notice that the case of the white noise forcing (corresponding to $\mu_-\to 0$, $\mu_+\to \infty$ and constant $g$) can be seen as a special case of the previous formula, where the integral over $\omega$ provides a Dirac delta term.
-This show formally that, in this case, the correlation becomes:
+\begin{rmk} \emph{ Notice that the case of the white noise forcing (corresponding to $\mu_-\to 0$, $\mu_+\to \infty$ and constant $g$) can be seen as a special case of the previous formula, where the integral over $\omega$ provides a Dirac delta term.} \end{rmk}